CSCI-KNOX/CSCI-3753-PA1/README.md

  There is a tendency to think of LKMs like user space programs.
 Modules do share a lot of user space program properties, but LKMs are definitely not user space programs.
 LKMs (when loaded) are very much part of the kernel.
 As such, they have free run of the system and can easily crash it.

 LKMs have several advantages:
-1. You don't have to rebuild your kernel
+1. You don't have to rebuild your kernel.
 2. LKMs help you diagnose system problems.
-A bug in a device driver which is bound into the kernel can stop your system from booting at all;
+A bug in a device driver which is bound into the kernel can stop your system from booting at all.
-3. LKMs can save you memory, because you have to have them loaded only when you're actually using them
+3. LKMs can save you memory, because you have to have them loaded only when you're actually using them.
 4. LKMs are much faster to maintain and debug.

-### Building Loadable Kernel Modules (LKM)
+### 3.1 Building Loadable Kernel Modules (LKM)
 LKMs are object files used to extend a running kernel’s functionality.
 This is basically a piece of binary code that can be inserted and installed in the kernel on the fly without the need to reboot.
 This is very handy when you are trying to work with some new device and will be repeatedly be writing and testing your code.
 It is very convenient to write system code, install it, test it, and then uninstall it, without ever needing to reboot the system.

-### 3.1 Create source code for new device driver
+#### 3.1.1 Create source code for new device driver
 The kernel uses jump tables to call the correct device drivers and functions of those drivers.
 Each LKM must define a standard jump table to support the kernels dynamic use of the module.
 The easiest way to understand the functionality that must be implemented, is to create a simple module.
 We will create a new module `helloworld` that will log the functions being called.
 In the project directory you should find the `hellomodule.c` and `Makefile` files.
 Open the `hellomodule.c` file in your editor.

 This simple source file has all the code needed to install and uninstall an LKM in the kernel.
 There are two macros listed at the bottom of the source file that setup the jump table for this LKM.
 Whenever the module is installed, the kernel will call the routine specified in the `module_init` macro, and the routine specified in the `module_exit` will be called when the module is uninstalled.

-### 3.2 Create a Makefile
+#### 3.1.2 Create a Makefile

 Now you have to compile your module.
 There are a couple of ways to add our module to the list of modules to be built for a kernel.
 One is to modify the makefile used by the kernel build.
 The other is to write our own local makefile and attach it to the build when you want to make the modules.
 Create your own make file,  create named `Makefile` and type the following lines in the file: